We are sharing ONE month of what our curriculum looks like. Lets break it down:

 - How to bring that emotion into an adoption conversation

-- Mental health tip written by on of our contributors, Beth Steffen, a licensed counselor
+- Mental health tip written by one of our contributors, Beth Steffen, a licensed counselor

 - Journal prompts for the journal that the women should receive when they attend group for their first time

-- There will also be additional resources including an exclusive video library.
+- There will also be additional resources including an exclusive video library, monthly emails from our team with suggestions and support.

 February - GRIEF